teachop/FlexCAN_Library/README.md

 Even though the Teensy is operating on 3.3V, use of 5V transceivers may be an option if the system has regulated +5V available.
 The CAN RXD input on the CPU is 5V tolerant and most 5V transceivers will accept the 3V TXD signal.
 This is a good choice for breadboarding due to availability of thru-hole 5V transceiver parts.

-Note that CAN will normally requre termination resistors.
+Note that CAN will normally require termination resistors.
 These are located at the two ends of a CAN bus to prevent reflections.
 Do not add more terminators when connecting devices to an existing properly terminated CAN bus.

 Supported baud rates are 50000, 100000, 125000, 250000, 500000, and 1000000 bits per second.
 If the baud rate is not specified it will default to 125000.